 Consider “Sophie” (details changed for confidentiality), a 32-year-old client who matched with “Mark” on a dating app in early 2023.
 Within 24 hours, Mark had sent over fifty messages, called her “the one I’ve been waiting for,” and suggested they delete their dating profiles to “commit” to each other.
 He knew details about her life—gleaned from her social media—and referenced them to create a sense of destiny.
 When Sophie hesitated, Mark’s messages became wounded: “I thought you felt this too.
 I’ve never connected with anyone like this.”

 Sophie felt simultaneously flattered and pressured.
 Within a week, before they’d met in person, she found herself emotionally dependent on Mark’s constant messages.
 When they finally met, Mark was different—critical of her appearance, controlling about her time, and dismissive of her boundaries.
-The intense “love” had been a mechanism to bypass her natural caution, establishing emotional control before genuine intimacy could develop.
+This pattern of digital gaslighting had been a mechanism to bypass her natural caution, establishing emotional control before genuine intimacy could develop.

 How to identify online love bombing: warning signs and red flags